-Why Does God Allow Satan to Steal, Kill, and Destroy?
+Why Does God Allow the Devil to Steal, Kill, and Destroy?

 - Clarence L. Haynes Jr. Contributing Writer